nguyer/bedrock-server/README.md

         --restart=unless-stopped\
         roemer/bedrock-server
     ```
+3. Prepare the config files
+    1. Either start the server once and stop it
+    2. or put the files from the originla archive
 3. Configure the default files in the `config` volume:
     1. Configure the `server.properties` to your likings.
     2. Configure the `whitelist.json` in case you have set `white-list=true` in the above step.
 Note: The `xuid` is optional and will automatically be added as soon as a matching player connects.
 Here's an example of a `whitelist.json` file: